yurtman/LaserMaze/README.md

 This is a repo for a AFK heist style game where the objective is to steal an object and get to the exit without tripping the laser beams.

 ##Features
-- Open (lisence yet to be determined)
+- Open (licence yet to be determined)
 - Made with easy to source components
 - Entrance/exit portal to start and stop the timer
 - Auto calibration